 “I have said this before, but it bears repeating: Women are not defined by who we are in relationship to.
 We are valuable and powerful and entertaining because we are.” ― Beverly Bond, Black Girls Rock.

-The Southside native has a few titles: Author, Poetess, ‘Inspirationalist’ & DJ.
+The Chicago southside native has a few titles: Author, Poetess, ‘Inspirationalist’ & DJ.
 The latter is one she invested in nearly a decade ago.
 Dreana’s love for music had her creating mixtapes & setting up listening sessions for friends.
 In 2013, she purchased a beginner’s controller from Guitar Center & never looked back.

 Dreana’s go-getter mentality, faith & hard work prove that black women rock!